jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/0-Schedule.md

 # Schedule

-This is an indicative schedule for the workshop in VS Live Las Vegas 2019.
+This is an indicative schedule for the workshop in VS Live Redmond 2019.

 | **Time** | **Title** | **Presenter** |
 | ---------|------|----------|